khalid-hussain/shaheen/chap16.md

 Badr bin Mughira looked here and there and said, "Bashir has still not arrived as yet.
 I hope with the grace of God he survived!"

-"Where is Bashir?" said Moosa alarmingly.
+"Where is Bashir?" said Musa alarmingly.

 "I had left an injured man of your army on the other side of the stream.
 I had sent Bashir to provide first aid to him.
 His white horse was very beautiful